FAIR Manuscripts Guide

 • Condition still affects value: tears, fading ink, trimming, repairs, mounting residue, tape, water damage, or detached enclosures can materially change the conclusion.

-Historical papers and archive collections are often valued at the group level
+Archives are often valued at group level

 • Collection-level appraisal may be appropriate when the archive has coherent provenance, an intact series structure, or research value that depends on keeping the papers together.